Lone1106/ayame-chan-bot/README.md

 ### Search anime per picture
 In case you upload an image to the channel please add **!ayame search** into the message field.
 If you want to use a link to an image please prefix the link with **!ayame search $"LINK"** _(please dont put quotations around the link)_
-After doing so ayame will reply to you with the anime and episode number or tell you she didnt find anything
+After doing so ayame will reply to you with the anime and episode number or tell you she didnt find anything.

+### Anime Waifu Images and GIF
+Type **!ayame waifu** into the ayame-waifus channel and I will send you a SFW image or gif of a random anime waifu out of preset categories.

+### Anime recommendations
+Write one of the following comands into the ayame-recommend channel.

+#### Trending anime
+Type !ayame trending to get info of the latest trending anime (Name, ID, average Rating, Synopsis)